Lara's Equiprobable Dice I

 dice B:

-The first question is a bit of a nightmare.
-We could do this by listing all the possible dice systematically but it turns out to be a very long list.
+The first question is challenging.
+This could be done by listing all the possible dice systematically but it is very long list.
 It’s therefore quite hard to be sure that we have all possibilities.
 The first thing that we notice is that we want to get 6 and this can only be done with positive numbers by using 1 + 5, 2 + 4 and 3 + 3.

 Case 1: Put 1 and 7 on one dice and 5 on the other.
 Then we can do this in 5 ways because we can use the 1, either 1, 2, 3, 4, or 5 times.